marypaskhaver/marypaskhaver/README.md

-### Hello!
-I'm Mary.
+**Hello!
+I'm Mary.**

-I'm a rising junior at Rutgers with a published app and experience in web development.
-I'm currently studying Swift, writing short stories, and dreaming up new mobile app ideas.<br><br>
+I'm a junior at Rutgers with experience in mobile and web development.
+I'm currently studying Swift, writing short stories, and dreaming up new mobile app ideas.<br>

 If you want to learn more about me, check out my [personal website](https://marypaskhaver.github.io/).
 Want to collaborate on anything programming-related?
 Contact me at mary.paskhaver@gmail.com.